-How big tech got so big: Hundreds of acquisitions
+How Big Tech got so big: Hundreds of acquisitions

 For decades, the Federal Trade Commission and the Justice Department have been charged with vetting mergers and acqusitions and challenging them in court if they threaten market health.
 But now, as the tech giants grow more powerful, critics who accused these companies of using monopoly power to weaken competitors have also called for more scrutiny, saying the acquisitions are not rooted in innovation but total market control — part of a tactic known as “copy, acquire, kill” — to eliminate competition

-[FTC will review past mergers by Facebook, Google and other big tech companies]
+[FTC will review past mergers by Facebook, Google and other Big Tech companies]

 “These monopolies have exploited the weaknesses of the existing law and lax enforcement to maintain and expand their market dominance by buying up or burying those that they perceive as competitive threats,” said Rep. David N. Cicilline (D-R.I.), who chaired the House committee that reviewed more than a million documents as part of its antitrust investigation into Big Tech.